kris71990/nfl/README.md

      python nfl.py scores+ 'Week 1'
      OR
      python nfl.py scores+ 1

+4. Power Rankings

+This command does not touch the spreadsheet, but prints an ordered list of teams from best to worst records:

+     python nfl.py teams

 For best results dependent on how *Vegas Insider* is structured, the `Schedule` action should be run after the previous week is complete and before the next week begins (Tuesday or Wednesday on usual weeks).
 The `Scores` action should be run similarly - after all games have completed for the week and before the next week's games begin.